What Government Agencies Still Use SIC Codes?

 Help keep this reference current

 Government portals and instructions change over time.
-If you know of an official state or federal system that still requests or supports SIC, share the official source link with our Review Team for verification and inclusion.
+If you know of an official state or federal system that still requests or supports SIC, share the exact official source link with the Review Team for verification and possible inclusion.

-Evidence guideline: please send the exact portal page, published instructions, or official PDF where SIC is requested or supported.
+Evidence guideline: send the exact portal page, published instructions, or official PDF where SIC is explicitly requested or supported.

 Use this checklist to reduce classification risk when you operate in a dual-standard environment where some portals still request SIC while many modern programs require NAICS.

-- Start with the exact form, portal, or dataset you are using: does it explicitly request SIC or NAICS?
+- Start with the exact form, portal, or dataset: does it explicitly request SIC or NAICS?

-- If NAICS is requested, note whether a specific revision year is referenced (some programs specify a NAICS edition).
+- If NAICS is requested, note whether a specific revision year is referenced.

 - When requirements differ across systems, maintain both fields and document how they relate.

-- Classify the primary economic activity actually performed (not the brand label or parent company description).
+- Classify the primary economic activity actually performed, not just the brand label or parent-company description.

-- For multi-location organizations, locations may legitimately have different codes if the primary activity differs.
+- For multi-location organizations, locations may legitimately have different codes if primary activity differs.

 - Write a one-sentence plain-English rationale you could defend in an audit.

-Avoid “blind” one-to-one assumptions.
-Conversions can be one-to-many depending on the specific activity boundary.
-After converting, validate the output by reading the definition and included/excluded activities for the destination code.
+3) Validate any crosswalk you perform: avoid blind one-to-one assumptions.
+Conversions are often one-to-many depending on activity boundaries.
+After converting, validate the output against the destination code’s definition and included/excluded activities.

 Defensibility tip: store the source code, mapped code, mapping logic/version, and the plain-English activity description used for the decision.

-If you’re classifying businesses for marketing segmentation or analytics, you may encounter dataset-specific “extended” codes.
+Commercial extensions note: for marketing segmentation or analytics, you may encounter dataset-specific extended codes.
 Officially, NAICS is defined up to 6 digits and SIC is defined up to 4 digits.
 Anything beyond that is a commercial segmentation layer, not a government standard.

 FAQ